alijafari79/Python_Lab/HW1/Section_4.1/README.md

 usermod -aG sudo mahdi
 ```

-- [X] Now the issue is fixed and user "mahdi" can create another user, using the command mentioned first :)
+- [X] Now the issue is fixed and user "mahdi" can create another user, using the command mentioned at first :)

 #### Second Approach :